 Operating throughout the UK and Ireland, we focus on innovation supported by industry knowledge and expertise, working in partnership with clients to deliver a professional service that is second to none.

 FK Lowry Piling continues to invest in the latest piling technology and equipment.
-Recent acquisitions include 2 No. dual-purpose Soilmec SR-75’s and 1 No. new Soilmec SF-65.
+Recent acquisitions include 2 No. dual-purpose Soilmec SR-95’s and another Soilmec SF-65.
 All of which come with the latest Tier IV Engines that adhere to the latest engine emission standards set out by EU Directives.
-This expands our already impressive fleet of driven piling rigs and will enable us to continue to improve our service to customers.
+This expands our already impressive fleet of Rotary, CFA, Bored Displacement & Driven piling rigs and will enable us to continue to improve our service to customers.

 Our plant investment also covers a wide range of quality equipment and fleet vehicles.